 The Fellowship: the Literary Lives of the Inklings by Carol Zaleski and Philip Zaleski.
 A literary biography of Tolkien, Lewis, and the other members of “the Inklings,” the informal Oxford University study and discussion group of which Tolkien and Lewis were the principal members.

 Bridget Jones’s Diary (motion picture based on the novel by Helen Fielding, starring Renee Zellweger, Colin Firth, and Hugh Grant)

 Miss Potter (motion picture about Beatrix Potter, celebrated author & illustrator of charming picture books for children, including The Tale of Peter Rabbit)

-We provide these links to help you find and enjoy the things we talked about on this episode!
-Note that some of these links may be “affiliate” links.
-This means that when you click through and purchase the product, the price of the item is the same for you but the company gives us a little somethin’ somethin’ to say “thanks” for sending you their way!
-This helps us pay for the cost of this website, the podcasting, and all that stuff!
+We provide these resources to help you find and enjoy the things we talked about on this episode!
+Note that some of these may include “affiliate” links to books and other products.
+When you click through and purchase, the price of the item is the same for you.
+In fact, most of the time you’ll get a discount!
+But the company gives us a little somethin’ somethin’ to say “thanks” for sending you their way!
+This helps you enjoy the website and the podcast EVEN MORE by eliminating intrusive advertisements.
 Thanks for clicking!

 Clare: Okay!
 Excellent.
 Hello, everybody.
 Welcome to this episode of Splanchnics!
 I’m your host, independent author Clare T. Walker.
 This is my cohost, theater professional Hannah Kubiak.
 On today’s episode…